 Meanwhile, every year it is encouraging to review the employment statistics that confirm our graduates are highly sought-after among discriminating employers.
 Extra efforts have been made to strengthen industrial partnerships, realizing the launch of Industrial Placement Scheme since 2010/11, through which students can enjoy more placement opportunities and conduct an industrial Final Year Project.

 Electronic Engineering is recognised as an area of strength at CityU in terms of international competitiveness, staff and student research outputs, awards achieved and state-of-the-art equipment and resources available.
-The Department possesses a strong team of academics comprising 15 chair professors, 5 professors, 25 associate professors, 1 senior lecturer, and 13 assistant professors.
+The Department possesses a strong team of academics comprising 1 University Distinguished Professor, 14 chair professors, 5 professors, 25 associate professors, 1 senior lecturer, and 9 assistant professors.
 Apart from strong teaching background, they have proven track records in research activities spanning a wide range of subjects covering applied electromagnetics, RF and microwaves, optoelectronics and solid state devices, control systems, power electronics, wireless communications, networking, and signal and imaging processing.
 To keep ourselves in the forefront of mainline research, we have identified bio-nano engineering as one of our key research areas to develop in coming years.
-Currently, we boast 13 Fellows of the Institute of Electrical and Electronics Engineers, USA (FIEEE); 5 Fellows of the Institution of Engineering and Technology, UK (FIET); 1 Fellow of the Royal Academy of Engineering; 1 Fellow of The American Association for the Advancement of Science, and 3 Croucher Foundation Senior Research Fellows.
-In March 2008, the State Key Laboratory of Millimeter Waves administered by the Department was established with the support and approval of the Ministry of Science and Technology, PRC.
+Currently, we boast 16 Fellows of the Institute of Electrical and Electronics Engineers, USA (FIEEE); 4 Fellows of the Institution of Engineering and Technology, UK (FIET); 1 Fellow of International Federation of Automatic Control; 1 Fellow of The American Association for the Advancement of Science; 1 Fellow of The Optical Society of America and 3 Croucher Foundation Senior Research Fellows.
+In March 2008, the State Key Laboratory of Millimeter Waves was established with the support and approval of the Ministry of Science and Technology, PRC.
 It is the only Engineering State Key Laboratory in Hong Kong.

 Our excellence in research can be manifested by our professors' significant achievements in technology transfer, research outputs, honours and recognition received, research grants awarded, successful patent applications, consultancy and contract research projects, spin-off companies and research centres established.